 In addition to my qualified HDHP, are there any other types of health coverage I can have — and still have an HSA?

 You may also have these types of coverage:

-- Insurance under which most of the coverage relates to workers' compensation laws, lawsuits, property ownership, or use of property (such as automobile insurance)
+Insurance where most of the coverage relates to workers' compensation laws, lawsuits, property ownership, or use of property (such as automobile insurance).

 Who can contribute to an HSA?

 You, your employer and/or any other person can collectively make contributions up to the maximum annual limit.
 Contributions made by family members or other individuals may be subject to applicable gift taxes.